Trump spins legal woes into donation gold. Less left for GOP?

 His campaign said last week that it had raised $12 million since the indictment was announced on March 30, a haul that was nearly as much as in the prior three months.
 Supporters have been bombarded with digital solicitations that claim Mr. Trump is the victim of a Democratic plot designed to stop him returning to the White House.

-Now the Republican Party faces the prospect of a presidential frontrunner fundraising to cover big legal bills, while lesser known candidates struggle in his wake to grab public attention and small-dollar donations.
+Now the Republican Party faces the prospect of a presidential frontrunner fundraising to cover big legal bills, while lesser-known candidates struggle in his wake to grab public attention and small-dollar donations.

 How big the effect will be is unclear.
 “Trump has all these small donors.
 Would they donate to other candidates or not?
 That’s an open question,” says Dave Carney, a GOP strategist and fundraiser based in New Hampshire.